 Bachelor of Science in Interdisciplinary Studies

 The Interdisciplinary Studies degree program provides opportunities for career-minded students to take courses in more than one discipline and to receive work-related experiences necessary for specialized professions.
-The faculty and staff work closely with each student to design individualized academic pathways that allow them to focus on one of seven concentrations in the four academic schools: Social Sciences and Humanities; Business and Technology; Sciences; and Education.
+The faculty and staff work closely with each student to design individualized academic pathways that allow them to focus on the General Studies Concentration from the two academic schools:

 The policy of the Educator Preparation Program at Wiley College, in conjunction with the Texas Education Agency, provides a student complaint process which includes maintaining a record of the formal written complaints received.
 The policy from TEA reads as follows:

 (a) Purpose.
 Texas Education Agency (TEA) staff shall maintain a process through which a candidate or former candidate in an educator preparation program (EPP), an applicant for candidacy in an EPP, an employee or former employee of an EPP, a cooperating teacher, a mentor, or an administrator in a school district, charter school, or private school may submit, in accordance with subsection (c)(1) of this section, a complaint about an EPP for investigation and resolution.

 The Wiley College Educator Preparation Program encourages the resolution of student complaints through timely communication as close as possible to the point of origin.
 Students having a complaint concerning courses and/or programs offered by the Education Department should direct their questions to the professor directly responsible for teaching the course.
 For issues relating to a student protesting a grade, the policy will be followed as outlined in the Wiley College Catalog.
 Other issues, such as matters of academic integrity, discrimination, harassment, and sexual misconduct will also follow policy as outlined in the Wiley College catalog.